neoforged/Documentation/docs/worldgen/biomemodifier.md

 :::warning
-- Avoid using Biome Modifiers to add vanilla placed features to biomes, as this may cause a feature cycle violation (the game will crash if two biomes have the same two features in their feature lists but in different orders within same GenerationStep).
-Placed features can be referenced in biome jsons or added via Biome Modifiers, but should not be used in both.
-Make a new copy of a vanilla Placed Feature is ideal for adding it safely to biomes.
+Care should be taken when adding vanilla `PlacedFeature`s to biomes, as doing so may cause what is known as a feature cycle violation (two biomes having the same two features in their feature lists, but in different orders within the same `GenerationStep`), leading to a crash.
+For similar reasons, you should not use the same `PlacedFeature` in more than one biome modifier.

-- Avoid adding the same placed feature with more than one Biome Modifier, as this can cause feature cycle violations.
+Vanilla `PlacedFeature`s can be referenced in biome JSONs or added via biome modifiers, but should not be used in both.
+If you still need to add them this way, making a copy of the vanilla `PlacedFeature` is the easiest solution to avoid these problems.
 :::

 ### Remove Features

-This Biome Modifier type removes features (such as trees or ores) from biomes so that they will no longer spawn during world generation.
-The modifier takes in the `Biome` id or tag of the biomes the features are removed from, a `PlacedFeature` id or tag of the features to remove from the selected biomes, and the [`GenerationStep.Decoration`](#The-available-values-for-the-Decoration-steps)s that the features will be removed from.
+This biome modifier type removes features (such as trees or ores) from biomes so that they will no longer spawn during world generation.
+The modifier takes in the biome id or tag of the biomes the features are removed from, a `PlacedFeature` id or tag to remove from the selected biomes, and the [`GenerationStep.Decoration`](#The-available-values-for-the-Decoration-steps)s that the features will be removed from.

 <Tabs>
   <TabItem value="json" label="JSON" default>